 Probability and Statistics

 Emphasizes descriptive and inferential statistics, with examples chosen from natural and social sciences and mathematics.
-Designed for Math/Science majors.
-Extensive use of technology.
-Prerequisite: MAT 131 or MAT 141 or permission of instructor.
+Includes an introduction to probability, regression, and chi squared testing.
+Designed for Math/Science majors and minors.
 Not open to students who have completed MAT 170.
 Intermediate.